CytoidCommunity/Cytoid-wiki/docs/en/charting/tools/cylheim.md

 ![Terms of use agreement screen](./_sources_cylheim.md/welcome.jpg)

-If an error message that appears like this image below showed up, please install .NET 6 Desktop Runtime [here](https://dotnet.microsoft.com/download/dotnet/6.0).
+If an error message like this image below showed up, please install .NET 6 Desktop Runtime [here](https://dotnet.microsoft.com/download/dotnet/6.0).

 ![.NET not installed error](./_sources_cylheim.md/dotnet_error.png)

-## Using Cylheim
+## Getting ready

 Before we start, you should prepare an edited audio file (we have mentioned how to do it [here](../audio.md)).
 For this tutorial, we'll use Yunomi\'s track: [*夢色パレード (w/ 桃箱 & miko)*](https://iamyunomi.bandcamp.com/track/w-miko-6) (CC BY-NC-SA 3.0 licensed).